Connecting to Cloud Storage Buckets

 3. Select the Permissions tab.

-4. Select Add to add a new permission and type the complete Service Account name in the New Principals edit box.
+4. Select Grant access to add a new permission and type the complete service account name in the New principals edit box.

 5. If you are reading from this bucket, you must authorize the TPU Service Account to read from the resource.
 Do this by granting the Service Account the Storage Legacy > Storage Legacy Bucket Reader role.